UN ends Iraq’s requirement to pay victims of Kuwait invasion

 UNITED NATIONS (AP) — The U.N.
-Security Council voted unanimously Tuesday to end Iraq’s requirement to compensate victims of its 1990 invasion of Kuwait, with Baghdad having out more than $50 billion to 1.5 million claimants.
+Security Council voted unanimously Tuesday to end Iraq’s requirement to compensate victims of its 1990 invasion of Kuwait, with Baghdad having paid out more than $50 billion to 1.5 million claimants.

 Michael Gaffey, Ireland’s ambassador to the U.N. in Geneva and president of the governing board of the U.N.
-Compensation Commission, whose fund decided on the claims, told the council after the vote that the body’s work was historic “for the United Nations and for effective multilateralism.”
+Compensation Commission, whose fund decided on the claims, told the council after the vote that the body’s work was a “historic achievement for the United Nations and for effective multilateralism.”

 “Ultimately, 2.7 million claims were submitted to the commission seeking $352 billion in compensation,” he said, and the $52.4 billion awarded to 1.5 million claimants “represents approximately 15% of the total claims.”